MateoMinghi/EvidenceGrammar/README.md

 - The grammar is ambiguous and contains left recursion.
 - Based on the Chomsky hierarchy, it is still a Context-Free Grammar (CFG) or Type 2 Grammar, as it adheres to the rules of CFGs despite the ambiguity and left recursion.

+- Earley Parser O(n^3): in the worst case, O(^2) for unambiguous grammars, and O(n) for almost all LR(k) grammars, where n is the length of the input string.
+The presence of ambiguity and left recursion can lead to higher complexity in practice.
+- Recursive Descent Parser: Not guaranteed to terminate for left-recursive or ambiguous grammars; complexity is not well-defined and may result in infinite recursion or exponential time in the worst case.

 ### After Cleaning the Grammar
 - The grammar is unambiguous and free of left recursion.
 - It remains as a Context-Free Grammar (CFG) or Type 2 Grammar, but it is now optimized for parsing, making it suitable for deterministic parsers like LL(1).

+- Earley Parser: O(n^3) in the worst case, but typically O(n^2) or better for unambiguous grammars.
+Removing ambiguity and left recursion improves practical performance.
+- Recursive Descent Parser (LL(1)): O(n), where n is the length of the input string, since each token is processed once and the parser does not backtrack.

 ---